surya0702/CodeForcesBot/README.md

 ## Objective of our Bot
  * This is a ChatBot which helps in finding Programs based on the Users input Tags.
- * And responds with a random sequence of 10 programs from the website codeforces.com followed by thier respective Links.
+ * And responds with a random sequence of 10 programs from the website codeforces.com followed by their respective Links.

 [![Requests Version](https://img.shields.io/badge/requests-2.24.0-orange)](https://pypi.org/project/requests/)
 [![Pyttsx3 Version](https://img.shields.io/badge/pyttsx3-2.90-green)](https://pypi.org/project/pyttsx3/)